 H2: Building the Data Pipeline for Curation

-Building a reliable pipeline is less about flashy models and more about predictable, auditable flows: select the right inputs, ingest them robustly, normalize into a consistent schema, and enrich with metadata that makes automated decisions trustworthy.
+Creating a reliable pipeline focuses more on predictable, clear flows than on complex models.
+This means selecting the right inputs, collecting them effectively, standardizing to a consistent format, and adding metadata to ensure trustworthy automated decisions.
 That foundation lets downstream models prioritize and surface content with confidence.

 H3: Selecting and prioritizing content sources